philbot9/generic-linked-list/README.md

 | __Return:__   | _0 on success, -1 on failure_ |
 ___

+<a name="anch_gll_remove"></a>
 #####*gll_remove*
-Remove an element at an arbitrary position.
+Removes an element at an arbitrary position.
 Returns the pointer to the data stored at the removed node, or NULL if unsuccessful.

 |Prototype:|`int gll_remove(gll_t *list, int position)`|
 |-----|-----|